 We have entered into interest rate cap agreements that cap the interest rate on certain of our variable-rate debt and we have assumed or entered into interest rate swap agreements in which we hedged our exposure to variable interest rates by agreeing to pay fixed interest rates to our respective counterparty.
 We have adopted the fair value measurement provisions for our financial instruments recorded at fair value.
 The fair value guidance establishes a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value.
 These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
 Generally, we will estimate the fair value of our interest rate caps and interest rate swaps, in the absence of observable market data, using estimates of value including estimated remaining life, counterparty credit risk, current market yield and interest rate spreads of similar securities as of the measurement date.
-At December 31, 2024 and 2023, our interest rate cap and interest rate swap agreements were valued using Level 2 inputs.
+At December 31, 2023 and 2022, our interest rate cap and interest rate swap agreements were valued using Level 2 inputs.

 The fair value of the interest rate cap agreements is recorded in other assets on our accompanying consolidated balance sheets.
 We record changes in the fair value of the interest rate cap agreements quarterly based on the current market valuations at quarter end.
 If the interest rate cap qualifies for hedge accounting, the change in the estimated fair value is recorded to accumulated other comprehensive income to the extent that it is effective, with any ineffective portion recorded to interest expense in our consolidated statements of operations and comprehensive income.
 If the interest rate cap does not qualify for hedge accounting, or if it is determined the hedge is ineffective, any change in the fair value is recognized in interest expense in our consolidated statements of operations and comprehensive income.
-During the next 12 months, we estimate that an additional \$1.9 million will be reclassified out of accumulated other comprehensive income into interest rate caps at December 31, 2024 and 2023 (dollars in thousands):
+During the next 12 months, we estimate that an additional \$4.3 million will be reclassified out of accumulated other comprehensive income into interest expense in our consolidated statements of operations and comprehensive income, as a reduction to interest expense.
+The following table summarizes the interest rate caps at December 31, 2023 and 2022 (dollars in thousands):

-December 31, 2024 Decembe r 31, 2 2023

-Aggregate Cost Aggregate Notional Amount Aggregate Fair Value Aggrega te Notional Amount Aggregate Fair Value

-\$ 48 (1) ) 5 60,000 \$ - \$ 65,000 \$ 684
+Decembe December 31, 2023 December 31, 2022 , 2022 Aggregate Cost ggregate Cost Aggregate Notional Amount Aggregate Fair Value Aggregate Notional Amount Aggregate Fair Value \$ 141 (1) \$ 65,000 \$ 684 \$ 225,000 \$ 4,629

-(1) We have entered into an interest rate cap agreement on variable rate debt with a SOFR cap of 5.50%.
+(1) We have entered into various interest rate cap agreements on new variable rate debt with SOFR caps ranging from 1.49% to 1.75%.

-We have assumed or entered into interest rate swap agreements in connection with certain of our mortgage financings and Credit Facility, whereby we will pay our counterparty a fixed interest rate on a monthly basis, and receive payments from our counterparty equivalent to the stipulated floating rate.
-The fair value of our interest rate swap agreements is recorded in other assets or liabilities on our accompanying consolidated balance sheets.
+We have entered into interest rate swap agreements in connection with certain of our acquisitions, whereby we will pay our counterparty a fixed interest rate on a monthly basis, and receive payments from our counterparty equivalent to the stipulated floating rate.
+The fair value of our interest rate swap agreements are recorded in other liabilities on our accompanying consolidated balance sheets.
 We have designated our interest rate swaps as cash flow hedges, and we record changes in the fair value of the respective interest rate swap agreement to accumulated other comprehensive income on the consolidated balance sheets.
 We record changes in fair value on a quarterly basis, using current market valuations at quarter end.
-The following table summarizes our interest rate swaps at December 31, 2024 and 2023 (dollars in thousands):
+The following table summarizes our interest rate swaps at December 31, 2023 and 2022 (dollars in thousands):